PrimeAPI/gnome-advanced-shortcuts/README.md

 3. Select the desired action from the search results
 4. Press Enter to execute the action

+### Web Search Integration

+PrimeCuts automatically adds web search options for any search query:

+- **Google Search**: When you type any search terms, "Search on Google: [your terms]" will appear as an option
+- **ChatGPT Search**: Similarly, "Search on ChatGPT: [your terms]" will be available

+These options appear at the end of your search results, allowing you to quickly search the web for anything that doesn't match your configured actions.

 ## Global Settings

 The `global_settings` section allows you to customize PrimeCuts behavior: